Paperback-iOS/website/src/privacy-policy.md

 **Please read this privacy policy carefully as it will help you make informed decisions about sharing your personal information with us.**

-## 1. WHAT INFORMATION DO WE COLLECT?
+## 1. What information do we collect?

 **Personal information you disclose to us**